fal-works/banker/README.md

 }
 ```

-`ObjectPool` can also be extended for your own purpose, like `SafeObjectPool` does.

 `SafeObjectPool` does boundary checks and does not crash even if it is empty/full
 (note that it requires additional memory allocation when trying to get from an empty pool).

+You can also create your own pool classes by extending `ObjectPoolBase`.

 ## package: watermark